 Relevant papers

-Gaser C, Dahnke R, Thompson PM, Kurth F, Luders E.
+Gaser C, Dahnke R, Thompson PM, Kurth F, Luders E, Alzheimer"s Disease Neuroimaging Initiative.

 Luders E, Dahnke R, Gaser C.